 Classic Slow Cooked Bolognaise Sauce, House-Made Gnocchi – $12

-Gnocchi had a very nice pillowy texture however it did need some seasoning/salt and perhaps more pizzazz in the presentation but overall it was tasty and very satisfying.
+The gnocchi had a very nice pillowy texture however it did need some seasoning/salt and perhaps more pizzazz in the presentation, but overall it was tasty and very satisfying.

 Maine Lobster Roll

 Fresh Maine Lobster Salad, Bibb lettuce and Pickled Red Onions – $15

 You could taste the lobster, and the fries were nicely seasoned and crisp.
 The plating was lacking, and I wish it was served open-faced or at least with the filling showing instead of the bread.
 (This might have been because we asked the sandwich to be cut into thirds so we could share it.)